 the great premise routine comedians from the 1950's and 1960's.

 Robin, Bill and Jim . . . just did it better.

 However, the so-called "second wave" of comics who came later were largely lowly

 more in the 1940's and earlier comedian traditions

 that announced modern stand-up comedy.

-You've head their names, the ones who introduced the biggest changes in comedy
+You've head the names of these radical comics, the ones who introduced the biggest

 Lenny Bruce, Jonathan Winters and Mort Sahl began what would immediately be taken

 up by Woody Allen, Bill Cosby, Jackie Mason, etc.

 second wave retrograde action in the early 1980's remains a totally weird, still